Options Bar

 File Menu

-Use the File menu to manage your Preset and Projects.
+Use the File menu to manage your Presets and Projects.
+Check the Project Setup and Preset Setup to learn more.

 Project Manager